tridenttutoring/tridenttutoring.github.io/README.md

 ### Languages
 The Languages page on the Trident Tutoring website provides information about various languages such as French and Spanish.

-### Tutors
+### Founders
-The Tutors page on the Trident Tutoring website provides information about the tutors available for different subjects.
-It lists the names and areas of expertise of each tutor.
+The Founders page on the Trident Tutoring website provides information about the founders.
+It lists the names and areas of expertise of each founder.

 ## Features
 The website offers the following features: